RGNC/renpsm_openmp/README.md

 In order to process the data and compute average values and standard deviations, you can use the file ''process_results.c''.
 Firstly, you should compile it:

-- gcc process_results.c -o process_results
+- gcc process_results.c -lm -o process_results

 Then, you can process your output file as follows: